PSB Insights: Bill Clinton

-PSB was hired by the Clinton administration in 1995 to help change the White House political strategy leading up to the 1996 election the company helped Bill Clinton to develop his "new Democrat" language and policies.
+PSB was hired by the Clinton administration in 1995 to change the White House political strategy leading up to the 1996 election, the company helped Bill Clinton to develop his "new Democrat" language and policies.
 For example, the term "bridge to the 21st century" was developed with help from Penn, who advised Clinton to begin using such market-tested phrases.

 In 1996, the company worked on Clinton's successful re-election campaign, helping him to win on an updated platform.
 For the firm's work on the 1996 election, Time magazine dubbed Penn and Schoen "Masters of the Message" in an article focused on the campaign and their influence.

 PSB continued to provide polling and advice during Clinton's second term.
 One notable PSB poll led directly to the policy of placing Social Security first in priorities for spending the budget surplus of 1997.
 In Clinton's 1998 State of the Union address, he called for Congress to focus first on Social Security in allocating the surplus funds.